-The first three books conveyed no new theory, but clearly showed the historical role played by industrial policy.
-They refrained from discussing the macroeconomic problems in Japan, South Korea, and Taiwan, because their assumption was that the macroeconomic prices (the profit rate, the wage rate, the exchange rate, the interest rate, and the inflation rate) were basically right in these countries.
-6 Indeed, in managing their macroeconomic policies these Asian countries were adamant about three things: fiscal responsibility (rejecting budget deficits except in a counter-cyclical way), exchange-rate responsibility (keeping the exchange rate competitive), and low interest rates.
-And we must consider that to keep the exchange rate competitive was something easier for them than for Latin American and African countries, because they don't dispose of the abundant and low-price natural resources that originate the Dutch disease.
+The first three books conveyed no new theory, but showed definitely the historical role played by industrial policy.
+They refrained from discussing the macroeconomic problems in Japan, South Korea and Taiwan, because their assumption was that the macroeconomic prices (the profit rate, the wage rate, the exchange rate, the interest rate and the inflation rate) were basically right in these countries.
+Indeed, in managing their macroeconomic policies these Asian countries were adamant about three things: fiscal responsibility (rejecting budget deficits except in a countercyclical way), exchange rate responsibility (keeping the exchange rate competitive) and low interest rates.
+And we must consider that to keep the exchange rate competitive was something relatively easier for them than for Latin American and African countries, because they don't count with the abundant and low price natural resources that originate the Dutch disease.

-The last two books demonstrated with historical facts that hegemony imperialism (imperialism by persuading or pressing developing countries to engage in currentaccount deficits) continues strong and represents a major obstacle to economic growth in so far as it presses developing countries to avoid using the policies and long-term institutions that they used when they were at the same stage of growth.
+The last two books demonstrated with historical facts that hegemony imperialism (imperialism by persuading or pressing developing countries to engage in current account deficits) continues strong and represents a major obstacle to the economic growth in so far that it presses developing countries to not use policies and the long-term institutions that they used when they were in the same stage of growth.